kazuibasou/hyper-dk-series/README.md

 	├ rand_hypergraph
 	└ src

-If you find `hyper_dk_series` in `hyper-dk-series/bin`, the build has been successfully completed.
+If you find `hyper_dk_series/` in `hyper-dk-series/bin/`, the build has been successfully completed.

 ## Usage

 ### Input files

 We need to feed two files, *hypergraph*\_nverts.txt and *hypergraph*\_hyperedges.txt, where *hypergraph* indicates a name the network and is arbitrary.
-These two files should be placed in `hyper-dk-series/data`.
+These two files should be placed in `hyper-dk-series/data/`.
 In each of the two input files, each line contains one integer.
 The file format follows that of [Austin R. Benson's data sets](https://github.com/arbenson/ScHoLP-Data).